-Last updated in February 2018
+Last updated in November 2018

 The Federal Republic of Germany recognised the Republic of Kiribati under international law when the island nation gained independence.
 The two countries established diplomatic relations on 1 July 1980.
-The German Ambassador in Wellington, New Zealand is also accredited to Kiribati.
+The German Ambassador in Wellington, New Zealand, is also accredited to Kiribati.

 Bilateral relations are constantly expanding.
 The people of Kiribati hold Germany in high regard because of the employment of numerous Kiribati seafarers on German ships.
-A Marine Training Centre was set up in the country by German shipping companies in 1967.
+A Marine Training Centre (MTC) was set up in the country by German shipping companies in 1967.
 Up to the present day, it is managed by German experts and constitutes an important source of foreign exchange.
-The 50th anniversary of the seafarer training programme, in which the Hamburg Süd shipping line plays an instrumental role, was celebrated with large-scale festivities in July 2017.
+The 50th anniversary of the seafarer training programme, in which the Hamburg Süd shipping line plays an instrumental role, was celebrated in July 2017.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.